Zchristian955/Causality-Inference-Challenge/README.md

 just beginning.
 The causal graph is a central object in the framework mentioned above, but it is often unknown, subject to personal knowledge and bias, or loosely connected to the available data.

-The main objectif is to conduct an exploratory data analysis on the data &amp; communicate useful insights.
+The main objectif is to conduct an exploratory data analysis on the data and perform Casualty Inference on Brest cancer data set with useful insights using causal graph.

 ## Intallation of package
 ```